official-pykonite/Chorabola/README.md

 Known bugs:
 + Data is lost upon closing app
 + Data will not save to / load from cloud
-+ Paywall down during phase 1 of alpha testing
++ Ads and paywall down during phase 1 of alpha testing
 + Some chore methods have malfunctioning logic
 + Various other features need fixing
 + Collecting data not restricted to admins